lemairem/fctlog/README.md

 * Only virtual functions can be logged (workaround: make function to log virtual).
 * Private functions cannot be logged (workaround: change accessibility to protected).
-* Constructor and destructor cannot be logged (functions called inside constructor or destructor will be logged).
+* Constructor and destructor cannot be logged (functions called inside constructor or destructor can be logged).
 * Output stream operator required for all arguments and return values.